 - Look for Home or Work profile.
 If you don’t find them, look for All Networks and expand it.

 - Scroll to the end and select the Turn on password protected sharing option.

 - Click on the Save changes button.

 6. Check your Internet Security Settings

-Different antivirus programs offer a different kind of security and at times security programs may block all the SSL/https connection to/from the network.
+Different antivirus programs offer different kinds of security and at times security programs may block all the SSL/HTTP connections to/from the network.

 For example, if you are using Avast security, try to disable Webshield security or go to customization for Web Shield and turn off the HTTPS scanning option.

 Then, disable antivirus temporarily to see if that makes any difference.